Th-Underscore/Anime4K-Batch/README.md

 By default, `Anime4K-Batch.bat` only runs the upscaling script (`glsl-transcode.bat`).
 There are two ways to enable subtitle extraction using `extract-subs.bat` before upscaling:

 1.  **Use the `-extract-subs` Flag (Recommended):**
     *   Pass the `-extract-subs` flag when calling `Anime4K-Batch.bat` or `glsl-transcode.bat`.
 This tells `glsl-transcode.bat` to trigger `extract-subs.bat` internally before it starts transcoding.
-This is useful for one-off extractions without modifying `Anime4K-Batch.bat`.
+This is useful for one-off extractions without extensively modifying `Anime4K-Batch.bat`.
 2.  **Modify `Anime4K-Batch.bat`:**
     *   Comment out the line: `:: %~dp0\glsl-transcode.bat %*` (add `::` at the beginning).
     *   Create a new line: `%~dp0\extract-subs.bat %*   &&   %~dp0\glsl-transcode.bat %*`.
 This makes `Anime4K-Batch.bat` explicitly call `extract-subs.bat` first.